contmp/zweifach/README.rst

 ----------

 - Add 'zweifach' to INSTALLED_APPS.
-- Add 'zweifach.middleware.ZweifachMiddleware' to MIDDLEWARE, *after' AuthenticationMiddleware.
+- Add 'zweifach.middleware.ZweifachMiddleware' to MIDDLEWARE, *after* AuthenticationMiddleware.
 - Inlcude 'zweifach.urls' somewhere in your url-config.
 - Install 'django-otp' from PyPI and configure as described further down below
 - Install 'qrcode' from PyPI to make QR-codes from django-otp work as expected